Cubulating Surface-by-free Groups: The stairstep construction

+{ Since $N$ is an oriented manifold, the gluing map from $S \times \{0\}$ to $S \times \{1\}$ must be orientation-reversing.
+Further, by requiring that stairstep $\TT_N$ in the mapping torus $N$ is an oriented submanifold, the gluing map from $\TT \cap (S \times \{1\})$ to $\TT \cap (S \times \{0\})$ must also be orientation-reversing.
+This forces the co-orientation of $\TT$ to be preserved under the gluing map.
+Hence $\TT_N$ can be isotoped to be transverse to the suspension flow.
 Such a surface must be incompressible, as can be seen by lifting it to the universal cover and observing that any flowline can intersect the lift at most once.
-(In fact, Cooper--Long--Reid prove not just incompressibility, but the stronger assertion that $\TT_N$ is Thurston norm minimizing).
+(In fact, Cooper--Long--Reid prove not just incompressibility, but the stronger assertion that $\TT_N$ is Thurston norm minimizing).}

-To ensure that the surface $\TT_N$ is geometrically finite (i.e.\ $\til{\TT_N}$ is quasiconvex in the universal cover $\til N$), \cite{clr} requires further that any elevation of $\TT_N$ to $\til N$ misses a flow-line.
-That this suffices to show geometric finiteness uses some machinery (either from the Thurston norm \cite[3.14]{clr} or from Cannon-Thurston maps); we refer to \cite{clr} for details. \end{eg}
+{ To ensure that the surface $\TT_N$ is geometrically finite (i.e.\ $\til{\TT_N}$ is quasiconvex in the universal cover $\til N$), \cite{clr} requires further that any elevation of $\TT_N$ to $\til N$ misses a flow-line.
+That this suffices to show geometric finiteness uses some machinery (either from the Thurston norm \cite[3.14]{clr} or from Cannon-Thurston maps); we refer to \cite{clr} for details.} \end{eg}

 \begin{rmk} Even if both the mapping torus $N$ and stairstep $\TT_N$ are orientable, it may not be possible in general to isotope $\TT_N$ to be transverse to the suspension flow, when there are multiple treads.